Open English Review – Earn From Home as an English Language Tutor

 You work at home teaching English to non-native English speaking students over the Internet.

-You and the student interact with each other by both speaking to each other and using multi-media learning content that is accessible to both you and the student over the Internet.
+You and the students interact with each other by both speaking and using multi-media learning content that is accessible to everyone over the Internet.
+The focus is heavily on conversational English.

 What is the schedule for Open English?